 The pre-school curriculum at Cosgriff focuses on the formation of basic concepts through hands-on activities combined with rhythm, rhyme, and repetition that allow children to explore and discover.

 Toddler Classes are offered for children who are two years old as of September 1.
-We offer three class schedule options.
+We offer several morning OR afternoon class schedule options.
 Teacher student ratio is 1:6.

 Preschool class is offered for children who are three years old as of September 1.
 It is a four half-day program.
 Teacher student ratio is 1:6.
 Our preschool class is accredited through NCEA (National Catholic Education Association.)
 Extended care options are available for before and after class.

 Four Days a Week Preschool Class

 Monday through Thursday 8:20 am to 11:00 am